autistic-symposium/master-algorithms-py/README.md

 To copy an object in Python, you can try copy.copy () or copy.deepcopy() for the general case.
 You cannot copy all objects but most of them.

+#### What is the difference between deep and shallow copy?

+Shallow copy is used when a new instance type gets created and it keeps the values that are copied in the new instance.
+Whereas, deep copy is used to store the values that are already copied.

 #### What is negative index in Python?